Jordon Cox is known as “Britain’s Coupon Kid”. He is also a stunning speaker, writer and TV presenter.

 Within a month of starting, he saved nearly £100 on their monthly grocery bill.
 Shortly after, he managed to get his family’s Christmas dinner, including the turkey and all the trimmings for just 10p.

 At the same time Jordon set up a blog and Facebook page sharing his tips with other bargain hunters, so that they could save money too.

 While his savings still kept adding up, he always wanted to achieve bigger and better, so he started planning the biggest coupon shop to ever take place in the UK.
 After months of preparation, sourcing and deal hunting, he rounded up nearly £600 worth of coupons.

 After 4 hours in a local Tesco, and 2 hours at the till scanning, the total dropped to just 4p.
-Amazingly he was gutted about the 4pm – because it wasn’t free).
+Amazingly he was gutted about the 4p – (because it wasn’t free).

 Whilst there, he uncovered many great hacks.
-These included how to get a £4.39 Bacon Double Cheeseburger for just £1.99 (by ordering differently).
-In addition how to get unlimited coffee at Starbucks for just £1.30.
-And he exposed retailers such as Argos and Sainsbury’s for hiking prices before ‘sales’.
+These included getting unlimited coffee at Starbucks for just £1.30 and a way to save £100s in the supermarket just by switching aisles.
+He exposed retailers such as Argos and Sainsbury’s for hiking prices before ‘sales’.

 Soon Jordon’s money saving antics landed him in the headlines again.
-This time it was a very cheap flight.
-He wasnted to travel from Sheffield to Essex.
-However he found flying through Berlin would be cheaper than it woulfd be to take a one way train.
+A train from Sheffield to Essex was too expensive for him, so he found it cheaper flying through Berlin!
 The trip, which included 7 hours of sightseeing and a currywurst for lunch, saved him £8 on his journey.
 Most importantly he got an experience that money couldn’t buy.

-Now a freelance blogger, writer and public speaker, Jordon will not rest until everyone has more money back in their pockets.
+Jordon will not rest until everyone has more money back in their pockets – especially when there are easy savings to be made.

-ITV Tonight, Tricks of the Restaurant Trade, Sky News, BBC News, ITV News, Channel 4 news, Channel 5 News, Rip Off Britain, The One Show, The Alan Titchmarsh Show, The Saturday Show, Daybreak, BBC Breakfast
+ITV Tonight, Tricks of the Restaurant Trade, Steph’s Packed Lumch, Sky News, BBC News, ITV News, Channel 4 news, Channel 5 News, Rip Off Britain, The One Show, The Alan Titchmarsh Show, The Saturday Show, Daybreak, BBC Breakfast

 Regional TV shows: